-2 Introduction
+1 Introduction

-This public consultation is held in the context of the yearly process of the volume determination of strategic reserve, as described in the Article 7bis of the Law of 29 April 1999 concerning the organisation of the electricity market ('Electricity Act').
-The analysis by Elia concerns the need for the winter 2019-20 and an indication for the winters 2020-21 and 2021-22.
+This public consultation is held in the context of the yearly process of the volume determination of strategic reserve, as described in the Article 7bis of the Law of 29 April 1999 concerning the organisation of the electricity market ('Electricity Act' - for more information on the legal framework see Appendix A).
+The analysis by Elia concerns the need for the winter 2020-21 and an indication for the winters 2021-22 and 2022-23.